alexkim205/G-Desktop-Suite/README.md

 To build production ready applications for macos (dmg), windows(exe), and linux (sh), run `npm run package-all`.

 See any improvements that can be made?
 Feel free to start a pull request!

+### On my TODO list

+Check out the `TODO.md` for the most updated list:

+* Use Google Drive API to actually develop app features instead of just loading.
+* Don't use <webview>
+* ~~Fix Cmd+Q button~~
+* Implement reload
+* Implement zoom
+* Implement open main window (if user accidentally closes main page), or make it so that you can't close main window until all other windows are closed
+* Stagger window placementxs when you open new windows.

 ### Dependencies